scupit/gcmake-rust/docs/cmake_data.md

 > **REQUIRED** `String`

-Name of the project.
-Cannot contain spaces.
+Name of the project. *Cannot contain spaces*.

 ``` yaml
 ---